 Authors like Puchta, H. and Schratz, M. (1999) were both confronted in their professional careers with the problem of poorly motivated teenagers.
 They ascribed this to the fact that teenagers see their learning objectives as far off, and their lack of social skills to interact prevents them from learning efficiently (page 1).
 Before talking about enhancing language competences, the authors ask how one could enhance teenagers´ ability to communicate (page 3).
 The authors feel that the ability to share feelings, empathize with others, and be tolerant are useful long term goals in language education.
 Harmer (2007) hints at the fact that teenagers have a great need for peer-approval, therefore the teacher´s task is, apart from providing interesting and provoking learning material, to strengthen students´ self-esteem.

 As well as these wider issues, teaching grammar is important, not only in the national syllabus of each country but also as a tool to build correct and meaningful sentences, so that students learn to express themselves and discuss their own opinions.
 But mastering the grammar of a foreign language usually takes time and effort.

 Get in OrderA great grammar game for ESL students to work on comparisons is: ‘Comparatives get in order’.
 It can be played as a warm-up e.g. at the beginning of a new term with a pre-intermediate group or as a follow-up activity after having introduced comparatives.
 The students should stand in a line.
 A larger group of 20-26 students should be divided into two groups.
 The aim of the game is to stand in the order of certain features students have.
 For example, the teacher asks students to discuss among themselves who lives nearest to school, who has the most hobbies, speaks the most languages… This gets them talking, asking each other about themselves.
 To get permission to swap places within the line, they have to say a sentence like: I live further from school than Eva.
 At this moment the students can swap places.
 The first round ends when each student has said a sentence with comparison and the class has queued up in the right order from nearest to furthest living to school.

 ObservationsStudents are usually very attentive and focused while playing this game because they like to find out information about their mates and to compare with each other.

-- This activity can also be introduced by a speed drill game from the above source which gives students more confidence using the phrases containing the comparative)..
+TipsAvoid asking questions about the socio-economical situation of students or things they would not like to publicize (age, weight).
+This activity can also be introduced by a speed drill game from the above source which gives students more confidence using the phrases containing the comparative)..

-Guess the QuestionAnother grammar game more for the revision of grammar than as a follow-up activity is: Guess the question.
+Guess the QuestionAnother grammar game more for revision than as a follow-up activity.
 Students are particularly keen on learning whole phrases as this has a practical meaning for them.
 Write a gapped sentence with the first letter of each word on the board e.g. W_____ I__ Y__ N_____.
 (What is your name?)
 The class is divided into two groups.
 Team A guesses the first word, if they are right, they can go on, of wrong, B takes over and so forth.
 The team which guessed the last word gets a point.
 I use this game to revise and drill difficult grammar (e.g. third conditional) and I often give students the preparation of the sentences to guess for homework.
 This game is a favourite among students, as preparation for the oral part of the final leaving exam.

 A fun game to revise any kind of grammar is Time Bomb.
 You need either a wind-up toy, a stop-watch, an old toy with a music box could serve, but preferably something that ticks.

 The aim of Alibi is to practise asking questions, to gain fluency in asking questions in the past tense.